A Field Guide to the

 Body

 Pale gray/tan.
-Abdomen elongate in Pholcus, globular in Holocnemus.
+Abdomen long in Pholcus, round in Holocnemus.

 Top California Species